Skip to main content

 When Automation Doesn't Make Sense

-Executive-quality analysis requires honest assessment of when automation creates negative ROI.
+Executive-quality analysis requires clear-eyed assessment of when automation creates negative ROI.
 Three scenarios where manual workflows may be appropriate:

 Workflow Instability

-If requirements change every execution, automation becomes a permanent rewrite project.
-Workflows need 6-12 months of stability before automation ROI compounds.
+If requirements change every execution, automation can become a permanent rewrite project.
+Stabilise and document the workflow before committing to a target design.

 Judgment-Heavy Process